polypheny/PolyNOM/docs/session.md

 #### `flush()`

 Writes all cached updates to tracked models to the database **without** commiting.
-The flush operation is called automatically before query execution were required.
+The flush operation is called automatically before query execution if required.

 ---

 #### `commit()`

 Finalizes the session and commits all pending inserts, updates, and deletions to the database.
 This invalidates all tracked models and finalizes the session.
-After this operation any further operations on the session or modifications on the invalidated models raise errors.
+After this operation any further operations on the session or modifications of the invalidated models raise errors.

 ---

 #### `rollback()`

 Discards all changes made as part of this session.
 This invalidates all tracked models and finalizes the session.
-After this operation any further operations on the session or modifications on the invalidated models raise errors.
+After this operation any further operations on the session or modifications of the invalidated models raise errors.

 ---